jalspach/AquaPanix/_posts/2020-07-03-First-Post.md

 categories: Introduction
 author: James Alspach
 ---
+This is the first post of my notes.
+My plan is to keep a running memory of what I have done, want to do, should have done, how it's working, etc... on this initial Aquaponics system.

 ## Why do this at all?
 Part of the problem is that I am not sure how much we will really eat.
 It would be a pretty easy sell if we were a family of vegetarians and fish lovers.
 Unfortunately I may be the only one who loves fish and none of us really devour veggies.
 With the exception of broccoli but I am not sure if that will work in an NFT (or HybridNFT) row.